drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scDblFinder.rst

     .. code-block:: bash

-		  singularity exec Demuxafy.sif scDblFinder.R -o $SCDBLFINDER_OUTDIR -t $MATRIX
+		  singularity exec Demuxafy.sif scDblFinder.R -o $SCDBLFINDER_OUTDIR -t $MATRIX_DIR

   .. tab:: Run in R

     First, you will have to start R.
-    We have built R and all the required software to run scDblFinder_ into the singularity image so you can run it directly from the image.
+    We have built R and all the required software to run ScDblFinder_ into the singularity image so you can run it directly from the image.

     .. code-block:: bash